-The Dusky-striped Jungle Squirrel is more mouse like.
+The Dusky-striped Jungle Squirrel is more mouse-like.
 It is smaller than the Palm Squirrel and lives in mountain forests and open, wild terrain.
-This species is grayish with three faint stripes.
+This species is greyish with three faint stripes.

 The nests of the palm squirrels and the Dusky Striped Jungle Squirrel are untidy and globular.
 They are made of any material that these squirrels can find, dried grass, the soft bark of certain trees, wool, coir, string etc.

-Many Sri Lankan households, especially in the rural areas, have a squirrel as a pet.
-Some of them have the Giant species, but most have the smaller palm squirrel, since they are found almost everywhere.
-Squirrels can become very tame, be handled easily and will not go away if let out of its cage.
+Many Sri Lankan households, especially in rural areas, have a squirrel as a pet.
+Some of them have the Giant species, but most have the smaller palm squirrel since they are found almost everywhere.
+Squirrels can become very tame, be handled easily and will not go away if let out of their cage.

 The Giant Squirrel (Ratufa macroura) is called Dandu Lena in Sinhala and Periya Anil in Tamil.
 Giant Squirrels are also known as Rock Squirrels.

-The rest of the body varies in colour geographically and may be brown, red, gray or black, but the fur on the underside is always lighter than the back.
+The rest of the body varies in colour geographically and may be brown, red, grey or black, but the fur on the underside is always lighter than the back.

-This agile climber is adapted for life spent almost entirely in the trees, and has a very long tail for balance, broad hands for climbing and large claws for gripping branches.
+This agile climber is adapted for life spent almost entirely in the trees and has a very long tail for balance, broad hands for climbing and large claws for gripping branches.
 The ears are short and round.
-They have a tail that is about the same length of the body.
-They are very colorful mammals.
+They have a tail that is about the same length as the body.
+They are very colourful mammals.

 The Lowland Giant Squirrel or Common Giant Squirrel (Ratufa macroura dandolena) is called Dandulena in Sinhala and Periya Anil in Tamil.
 This is the smallest of the Rock or giant squirrels found in Sri Lanka.
 It is also of a much lighter colour.